cert-manager/signer-venafi/docs/demos/kubeadm-bootstrap/README.md

 ```
 We will use this later to send certificates to TPP for signing.

+Export the Venafi TPP CA certificate as a PEM encoded text file,
+using the Windows Management Console on the server hosting TPP,
+and save it as `ca.venafi.crt`.

 ## Demo Script

-Most of the steps above have been wrapped in a script alongside this README file.
+The steps below have been wrapped in a script.
-See `kubeadm-bootstrap.sh`.
+See `./kubeadm-bootstrap.sh`.

 You can run the script by running `make demo-kubeadm-bootstrap` from the root of this repository.